 Does Gravity charge builders to publish an agent?

 No. Publishing is free.
-Builders take 20% of gross revenue per paid run.
-Creators who refer the install take 10% (5% from the builder side, 5% from the Gravity side).
+Builders take a fixed share of gross revenue per paid run.
+Creators who refer the install take a referral share, funded jointly from the builder and Gravity sides.
 Gravity covers all execution cost from its remaining share.